Alaska & the Yukon + Seattle

 A long day and well worth it as the scenery is overwhelming.
 Travel over the 'Top of the World Highway' and re-enter Alaska.
 Pass through the village of Chicken and along the Alaska Highway to view the Trans-Alaska Pipeline at Delta Junction.
 Evening arrival in Fairbanks, Alaska's second-largest city.

 Board the Sternwheeler Discovery for a leisurely cruise on the Chena and Tanana Rivers.
 Listen as the ship's guides discuss the region's wildlife, history and customs.
-This evening join an optional outing to Alaskaland, a pioneer theme park where there is a taste of just about everything in Alaska, where you will also have the chance to enjoy a delicious Alaska salmon bake.
+This evening why not join an optional outing to Alaskaland, a pioneer theme park where there is a taste of just about everything in Alaska?

 A free day to hike through this stunning National Park, or to take advantage of several optional outings, including a wildlife tour, a raft trip down the Nenana River or a helicopter ride over the park.